How Do Taxes Work for a Small Business in California?

 This is part of our general Guide to Laws for Business Owners and Entrepreneurs.

-In general, all businesses in California must pay income taxes, which includes federal income tax, as well as state and local income taxes.
-And if you sell any goods, you must collect sales tax from your customers and send this to the government.
+Businesses in California must pay income taxes, which includes federal income tax, as well as state and local income taxes.
+And if you sell any goods or products, you must collect sales tax from your customers and send this to the government.

 For federal income tax info, see our Guide to Taxes for Small Business in the U.S.